elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Large paragraphs

-Try to avoid having to use large paragraphs of text.
+Try to avoid using large paragraphs of text.
 These are difficult to maintain and often need slight changes when the information they portray becomes out of date.

-If you have absolutely no choice, we can split paragraphs into a _few_ i18n chunks whenever it makes sense to do so.
+If you have absolutely no choice, you can split paragraphs into a _few_ i18n chunks whenever it makes sense to do so.
 Similar principles of splitting sentences apply here.
-Each chunk on it's own should convey the context of the information.
+Each chunk on its own should convey the context of the information.

 ### Unit tests